 As we leave the European Union and reshape our agricultural policy, now could be the right time to change the way that we farm.

 With the right incentives and support, there are many opportunities for farmers to provide a network of spaces for wildlife alongside food production.
+Regenerative and Agroforestry farmers are showing very effective ways of managing productive land for food as well as for wildlife and climate change.

 Creating and managing healthy, functioning ecosystems also makes good business sense